|

 👉

-After the coup of 2014, ukrainian government was oppressing Russian speakers, especially in Donbas?
+After the "coup" of 2014, ukrainian government was oppressing Russian speakers, especially in Donbas?

 My family and I were predinantly russian speaking, and we never experienced any oppression.
 We have Russian relatives, and I had professional ties.
 Even despite the 2014 events.